Download System Adviser Model (SAM) Simulation Software

 - Install and launch SAM on your computer.
 The very first time, you will need to enter your email and click the "Register" button.
 SAM will send you a code to use in the next entry for "Key".
 Paste it in and get rolling!

-- Try to "Start a New Project" with Photovoltaic (detailed) or Solar water heating for a Residential (distributed) scenario.
+- Try to "Start a New Project" with Photovoltaic Detailed Model for a Distributed scenario.
 The defaults are pretty reasonable in SAM.
 If you've never tried something like SAM, don't worry.
 This is really just an exploration step, and you can't really break anything by opening a new project and running it.
 So, just explore a little and have some fun.

 - If you successfully create a new project, you can browse through the system parameters and options on the left side menu.
 Check the defalt numbers.
 You will see that you can change the values in the white boxes, and numbers in the blue boxes will calculate automatically.